Autotrader cars

 What’s the latest news?

-The Supreme Court judgement focuses on three consumers who argued that the car dealers, acting as brokers, failed to disclose commission payments and that affected the impartiality of the finance advice they gave.
-The Court of Appeal reviewed and the ruled in favour of the consumers while the more recent verdict from the Supreme Court has upheld one of these three claims.
+The Supreme Court judgement focused on three consumers who argued that the car dealers, acting as brokers, failed to disclose commission payments and this affected the impartiality of the finance advice they gave.
+The Court of Appeal reviewed and the ruled in favour of the consumers while the more recent verdict from the Supreme Court upheld only one of the three claims.

 Background: car finance and ‘hidden’ commission payments